PedroMarianoAlmeida/PedroMarianoAlmeida/README.md

 # Profile

+- I am Frontend Developer by profession, Electrical Engineer by training (and profession too), Musician by passion, Digital marketing manager and businessman as a result of previous gigs, Investor for financial security, and Apprentice for life.
-- Electric Engineer in career transition to the IT area with two years of JavaScript, CSS and HTML studies and one year of React and Next.Js studies.
+- I develop professional and personal freelance front-end projects whilst working as an engineer in my regular job (two years of experience in JavaScript, CSS and HTML and one year of React and Next.Js)
-- I do freelance work in front-end development, personal projects and am currently studying UX Design at IGTI.
-- I have experience in SEO optimization using tests such as Google Light House and ad insertion using Next.Js (React framework, due to the virtual DOM, it is not a trivial task, the methods given by the tool did not work) – Media.NET
+- My main project is a multi-language web app with the proposal to offer to the user the search of food recipe by the inserted ingredients.
+I did make the code and I am currently dealing with all management to transform it into a lucrative business.
+You can check at https://myfridgemeal.com/
+- Another relevant project is a freelancer job, a web site developed for a Musical Producer.
+This project has a high score in SEO (indicated for the Google Lighthouse).
+You can check at https://www.caioandrademixing.com/
+- In my musical career, I recorded an Album with five authorial songs (in Portuguese, my native language).
+You can listen here: https://open.spotify.com/album/6j9euYA0pH9P3lrSSuW1K1?si=jwS_hzVYTE-hyiQw6wmXPw
+With my digital marketing skills, I achieved 4k followers on Instagram (in 2015 when I launched the album).
+I am preparing my second album, will be another 5 songs directed to a child audience

 # Competences
+- Frontend Skills
   - React
   - Storybook
   - Next.js
   - JavaScript
   - CSS
   - HTML
   - Bootstrap
   - Jquery
+  - SEO
+  - Google Lighthouse
+  - Github
+- Programming Related Skills
   - Clean Code
   - Technical Writer
+  - Report Writing
+  - Arduino
+- Administrative Skills
+  - Windows
+  - MS Excel
+  - MS Access
+  - MS Word
+- Interpersonal Skills
+  - Client Relations
+  - Teaching
+  - Public Speaking
+  - Communication
+- Others Skills
+  - Digital Marketing
+  - Music
-- Google Lighthouse
+  - Engineering

 # Certifications